prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/travis/01-basic-setup.md

 Next, we need to indicate Travis which repository to watch to run the tests.

-## Create a repository on GitHub and reconfigure project
+## Create a repository on GitHub and push your code

-First, login to your GitHub account and create a repository named something like `prancer-travis-tutorial`.
+First, login to your GitHub account and create a repository named `prancer-travis-tutorial`.

 Then, in the file `tests/prancer/project/gitConnector.json`, change the `gitProvider` to use your own repository.
 Remember to use the **https** version if you don't have ssh access to that repository as you won't have a key on **Travis**.
 The file should now look like: